 The freshly mowed grass and hand-cut flowers often aren't only a sight to see, but an eye sore if you have summer allergies.

-Seasonal Allergic Rhinitis, also known as hay fever, is caused by outdoor allergens.
+allergic rhinitis, also known as hay fever, is caused by outdoor allergens.
 It is more prevalent in the spring and summer months due to heavier pollen counts.
-The symptoms of spring allergies are similar to a cold virus; however, if your cold symptoms do not improve within 10 days, you may consider checking with your physician about a possible Spring allergy.
-Common signs and symptoms of allergies include:
+The symptoms of spring allergies are similar to a cold virus; however, if your cold symptoms do not improve within 10 days, you may consider checking with your physician about a possible spring allergy.

-Depending on the severity of the allergy, over-the-counter medications may help relieve some symptoms.
+Depending on the severity of the allergy and its symptoms, over-the-counter medications may help provide some relief.
 If the symptoms become worse or bothersome, your primary physician or an allergy physician may prescribe oral medications, nasal sprays or allergy shots.
 Always consult with your physician before you begin a medication.
-If you have questions or concerns about Spring allergies, contact your primary physician.
+If you have questions or concerns about spring allergies, contact your primary physician.

 Downtown Clinic555 North 30th StOmaha, NE 68131(402) 498-6540

 Pacific Street Clinic14040 Boys Town Hospital Rd (139th & Pacific)Boys Town, NE 68010(402) 778-6800

 Ear, Nose and Throat Clinic320 McKenzie Ave Suite 202Council Bluffs, IA 51503(712) 256-5272